verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] Politeness is just fictitious benevolence
 - [ ] “Its not what you look at that matters, it’s what you see” - Henry David Thoreau
 - [ ] You are the knife I turn inside myself.
+- [ ] I'm filled with a desire for clarity and meaning within a world and condition that offers neither.
 Man 2: No, that’s what life is for.
 —The Lift (2000)